| |

 Oh, man!
 It sucked!
 Nobody took my ideas!

-But as everyone knows, things picked up with the addition of the scheming, deceitful Samantha.
+But as everyone knows, things picked up with the addition of the scheming,

 SAMANTHA walks down hall.
 ANTHONY approaches